 Experts in the wider scientific community – outside the animal-based research sector – acknowledge the lack of predictive value animal experiments have for human patients.
-These experts include pharmaceutical companies, who write about the failure of animal models in their drug development process often and openly in the scientific literature, and the BMJ which published its Editor’s Choice in June 2014, titled How Predictive and Productive is Animal Research?
+These experts include pharmaceutical companies, who write about the failure of animal models in their drug development process often and openly in the scientific literature; the US-based National Cancer Institute, which says we have lost cures for cancer because studies in rodents have been believed; the FDA, which states that nine out of ten new human medicines fail to pass human clinical trials, because animals cannot predict human outcomes; and the British Medical Journal, which published its Editor’s Choice on the failure of animal models for human patients in June 2014, titled How Predictive and Productive is Animal Research?

 Abandoning failure is never dependent upon what else is available

-Animal models need to be abandoned immediately on medical and scientific grounds; waiting for misnamed ‘alternatives’ to be validated ignores all the medical evidence.
+Animal models need to be abandoned immediately on medical and scientific grounds; waiting for misnamed ‘alternatives’ to be validated ignores all the medical evidence for human patients.
 Research funding can then be re-directed towards viable human-based research which has a track record of success.

 Our senior doctor, Ray Greek MD, speaks about personalized medicine and the life saving significance gene-based medical research and systems biology holds for treating disease in individual patients:

 Buy the best book on cutting edge, human biology-based medical research which is viable for human patients: ‘What Will We Do if We Don’t Experiment on Animals?
 Medical Research for the 21st Century’.
 Order here!

 Watch award winning oncologist Dr. Azra Raza on how mice models are derailing the search for human treatments and cures – and why we need state-of-the-art human-based research as an urgent priority for patients:

 Watch the Wyss Institute’s TED talk on personalized medicine and the potential held by funding this, instead of animal models: